 The purpose-built resorts are found at high altitudes (1800m to 2100m).
 They all have a good choice of apartments, chalets and hotels, all of them offering ski-in/ski-out access, as well as restaurants and nightlife.
 The more traditional villages of Monchavin, Montalbert and Les Coches lie at lower altitudes (1250m to 1450m) and, while they have their own pistes, they are also linked to the La Plagne ski area.

 Getting around is easy thanks to free shuttle buses and a great network of ski lifts that connect all the resorts and villages.
 Some of these links are open at night to help visitors get from their accommodation to the different restaurants, shops and bars in the neighbouring resorts.
 This huge area of joined resorts and villages makes La Plagne a true playground for lovers of the outdoors both in summer and winter.

 Latest news, reviews & events in La Plagne

 Find out all about what is happening in La Plagne and how to make the most of your time here.
 The latest news, reviews of fun activities, current events and the trendiest restaurants, as well as interviews with leading locals, insider's guides and our top choices for things to do, see and experience in the valley.
 Plus, during the winter season, our famous snow reports and dump alerts all in the same place.

 Each of the La Plagne resorts, as well as the surrounding villages, holds a number of events throughout the year.
 Ice climbing competitions and ski races take place in the winter months, in addition to the usual après-ski parties featuring live bands and DJs.
 The summer, on the other hand, attracts a number of trail running and cycling competitions, as well as live concerts.

-- Cruising the blue runs in La Plagne in 2019
+- Why La Plagne is great in summer 2019

-- All sorts of weather in La Plagne
+- Changeable weather in La Plagne this spring

 What to see & do in La Plagne